vincbeaulieu/Arduino-Delay-Management/README.md

 [3]: https://learn.sparkfun.com/tutorials/data-types-in-arduino/all

 ## The Problem:
-Delay() acts like a wait function.
+The delay() function act like a "wait" function.
 Below I've provided an alternative to the delay function which directly use millis().
 ```C++
 // Avoid using sequential delay when possible
 void wait(unsigned long delay){